Big GOP Tax Bill Could Change Your Estate Planning for 2025

 Estate tax exemption in GOP bill

-It’s no secret that House and U.S. Senate Republicans don’t see eye-to-eye on everything.
+While the GOP agreed on permanently raising and extending the estate tax exemption, it’s no secret that House and U.S. Senate Republicans didn't see eye-to-eye on everything.

-Proposals to increase the state and local tax (SALT) cap, slash clean energy tax credits and cut Medicaid benefits have caused some Senate backlash against the House bill.
-Despite the proposed cuts to tax benefits, the bill is estimated to cost about $4 trillion, according to early estimates, raising concern among fiscal hawks in both chambers.
+Proposals to increase the state and local tax (SALT) cap, slash clean energy tax credits, and cut Medicaid benefits were a source of some disagreement between the House and Senate.
+Plus, despite the proposed cuts to tax benefits, the House bill was estimated to cost about $4 trillion, according to early estimates, raising concern among fiscal hawks in both chambers.

-But by comparison, the estate tax exemption has received relatively little debate about its details.
+But by comparison, the estate tax exemption received relatively little debate about its details.

-With a GOP-controlled House and Senate, and Republicans generally in favor of raising or repealing the estate tax entirely, the higher estate tax exemption could face fewer challenges than other tax provisions in the House bill.
+With a GOP-controlled House and Senate, and Republicans generally in favor of raising or repealing the estate tax entirely, the higher estate tax exemption faced fewer challenges than other tax provisions in the OBBBA.

-Extending the raised estate tax exemption ($200 billion over 10 years, according to the Institute on Taxation and Economic Policy) is less costly than other provisions in the bill.
+Also, extending the raised estate tax exemption ($200 billion over 10 years, according to the Institute on Taxation and Economic Policy) was less costly than other provisions in the GOP tax plan.
 For instance, the cost of extending estate tax thresholds isn’t as high as the AMT provision (more on that below).

 An Alternative Minimum Tax (AMT) places a floor on the amount higher-income taxpayers must pay, regardless of credits or deductions taken on their taxes.